OlehBoreiko/raspberrypi-space-dashboard/section-2-nasa-cli/README.md

 python script.py
 ```

-Expected output (example):
+Example output:

 ```
-🪨 Name: (2023 QZ1)
+☀️ CME Events

-📅 Date: 2024-04-17
+Date: 2024-04-17
-📏 Max Diameter: 0.32 km
-📍 Closest Distance: 1450000 km
-🚀 Velocity: 18.22 km/s
+Catalog: SWRC_CATALOG
+Note: Fast CME detected heading west

+🔆 Solar Flares

+Date: 2024-04-16
+Class: M1.1
+Active Region: 3632

+🌍 Geomagnetic Storms

+Date: 2024-04-18
+G-Level: G2
 ```

-> ✅ If no hazardous asteroids are found, the script will say so clearly.
+> ✅ If there are no events for a given type, the script will say so.